Simek/yarn-lock-changes/README.md

 ## 🔍️ Debugging

-To run action in the debug mode you need to add the `ACTIONS_RUNNER_DEBUG` repository secret set to `true`, as stated in the GitHub documentation:
+To run action in the debug mode you need to add the `ACTIONS_STEP_DEBUG` repository secret set to `true`, as stated in the GitHub documentation:
 * https://docs.github.com/en/actions/managing-workflow-runs/enabling-debug-logging#enabling-runner-diagnostic-logging

-Then additional information will be available in the action [downloadable log](https://docs.github.com/en/actions/managing-workflow-runs/using-workflow-run-logs#downloading-logs), which might be useful when debugging the issue.
+Then additional information will be available in the action [downloadable log](https://docs.github.com/en/actions/managing-workflow-runs/using-workflow-run-logs#downloading-logs), which might be useful for the users when debugging the issues.